 Garden volunteers will perform a variety of tasks required to maintain the Garden and help it flourish: planting, harvesting, composting, pulling weeds, feeding animals, and hunting for pests.
 Expect to bend, get a little dirty, and soak up some sun.
 Please bring your own gloves if you have them, a bottle of water (we will provide the refills), and sunscreen.
 Remember to dress appropriately for the weather and wear closed-toed shoes.

 Mobile Harvest is a program of the High Plains Food Bank which aims to minimize food waste and empower healthy choices in food insecure households by providing access to nutritious fruits and vegetables for free.
-Twice a week, we fill up our food truck with any produce that’s available and distribute it farmer’s market-style at our partnering agencies, Heal the City Free Clinic and Acts Community Resource Center.
+Twice a week, we fill up our food truck with any produce that’s available and distribute it farmer’s market-style at our partnering agencies.